fit3164-ds05/NBA-Game-Ranking-System/docs/GamePrediction.md

 * **XGBoost (simple)** – compact classifier trained on the most influential features.
 It trades a little accuracy for sharper, human-scale explanations.
 * **Ratings (logistic)** – the legacy Glicko/Elo-style baseline computed from season-ending ratings.

+As of this iteration the XGBoost feature matrix is derived from `backend/data/team_ratings.csv` combined with Elo snapshots.
+Team-season profiles are aggregated from the historical rating series (`TR_RATING_*` features) so both training and on-demand inference align around the same data source.

 ## Response Payload

 `POST /api/predict` returns: